pp0605/SportsZilla-Inventory_and_Ecommerce_Management/README.md

-# MERN Business ERP Software - Inventory Management & Invoicing
+# SportsZilla: Inventory and Ecommerce Management Solution

-Welcome to my comprehensive MERN-based Business Software solution for efficient inventory management and invoicing.
+Welcome to my comprehensive MERN-based Inventory and Ecommerce Management Solution.
 Our application provides a user-friendly interface for adding products to your inventory, creating invoices, managing customers, and generating professional invoices with ease.
 It operates in real-time, ensuring your data is always up to date.

 ## Features